Consultation: Review of the universal postal service and other postal regulation

 Consultation closes: 10 April 2025

-Following extensive engagement with stakeholders and consumer research, we are proposing a package of reforms to the Universal Service Obligation (USO) on Royal Mail and corresponding changes to Royal Mail’s obligation to provide access to its letter network.
+Following our Consultation, extensive engagement with stakeholders and consumer research, we are making changes to the Universal Service Obligation (USO) on Royal Mail and corresponding changes to Royal Mail’s obligation to provide access to its letter network.

 Changes to the delivery frequency of Second Class letters